Home / Guides / Linear Technology/ Ball Guide vs. Roller Guide

 Practical Tip from TEA:

 Roller guides are the first choice for heavy-duty, slow applications: large-area presses, molding machine tables, heavy-load positioners.
 Here the high load rating comes into its own.
+TEA offers the LinRol/LinTrek roller guides as proven product lines for exactly these requirements.

 Accuracy and Zero-Backlash